ITESM-FIWARE/Docker-based-Generic-Enablers-Quality-Assurance/README.md

 ![3](https://user-images.githubusercontent.com/39604832/51412807-7fec0600-1b32-11e9-81dd-4880507c1548.PNG)
 1. The test process of the Generic Enabler may take several minutes
 ![4](https://user-images.githubusercontent.com/39604832/51412808-80849c80-1b32-11e9-925b-aa818cc9b33f.PNG)
-1. Once the test process finish, a report of the test, in JSON format, is deployed in a new window
+1. Once the test process are finished, a report of the test in JSON format is deployed in a new window
 ![5](https://user-images.githubusercontent.com/39604832/51412809-80849c80-1b32-11e9-805a-ab82a804e98f.PNG)
-1. If the user presses the blue button at the top of the page, in the report window, the same report is displayed in a "pretty" presentation
+1. If the user presses the "User" button at the top of the page, in the report window, the same report is displayed in a "certificate" format
 ![6](https://user-images.githubusercontent.com/39604832/51412810-80849c80-1b32-11e9-9bd4-03870fa26a5d.PNG)
 1. Both reports can be downloaded by pressing the green button at the right-top side of the page
 ![7](https://user-images.githubusercontent.com/39604832/51412811-80849c80-1b32-11e9-84a5-48416515504e.PNG)